atharvadabli/Audio_processing_library/Audio Processing Library/Readme.txt

 The following readme contains how we made the library.

--The libraries needed for this implementation:
+The libraries needed for this implementation:
-We implemented on Linux os.
+  -We implemented on Linux os.
-linear algebra library openblas for fast matrix multiplication.
+  -linear algebra library openblas for fast matrix multiplication.

 .............................................................
 How to make and compile the library :